SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This incentive to debate is only short term

 From the stuff I forwarded to Anirudh:

 Don't know if you got this already but here are the recruitment tabs of last year if you want a reference https://docs.google.com/spreadsheets/d/1Dw2C0WZDU81iWJNsbwRixbpRiAfiQjuThH8jI7JFz64/edit#gid=538046766

+The reason why I'm advocating for a google form linked to sheets is because it can improve on some issues like missing chair slots and a lot of missing phone numbers.
+And pinging people on the whatsapp group is too much of a pain and sometimes it won't work out

+missing chair slots impact trackability on people

+and having only the phone number impacts trackability because people can mess up one digit, or forget to add the phone number.
+I think adding email is beneficial in case the phone number link to a student fails

+you'll notice human errors here like duplicated entries for gov and opp, usually solved in a google form with compulsory questions for speaker 1 and 2

+Excel's ease of use is incredibly low cause it has random keybord shortcuts, and dragging a cell normally will copy its content to other cells

+https://docs.google.com/spreadsheets/d/1M2WkJ_aRrPAt8rKpz8pQXULVlVxOX8AjUCiqUCWwl28/edit?pli=1#gid=1593421135 this is how we did round 3 last year btw

+https://docs.google.com/spreadsheets/d/11wqDueQaUqx8TkVNi5iS_a-iretiSL-CdvE7ugtJY5s/edit#gid=0 and we published this list showing who was accepted and who was rejected

+Also we said, "If you have less than 5 debates then dm us", although in reality we picked all the people who did at least 2 sessions 😂😂

+End of forw